isuihko/selolaskuri/README.md

 # selolaskuri

-Selolaskuri - Shakin vahvuusluvun laskenta - Calculation of Finnish chess ratings
+Selolaskuri - Shakin vahvuusluvun laskenta - Calculation of Finnish chess ratings - My hobby project (I'm also chess player)

 Visual Studio Community 2015, C# ja .NET/WinForms, Windows 7/10

-New refactored version of Selolaskuri is in the directory Selolaskuri :  https://github.com/isuihko/selolaskuri/tree/master/Selolaskuri
+New refactored version of Selolaskuri version 2 is in the directory "Selolaskuri" (old version in the directory "SELO-laskuri" is being deleted).

 10.6.2018 A lot of code refactoring to make automatic unit testing possible.
 Separated operations and calculations (i.e. business logic) from the form.
-Unit tests are in Selolaskuri.Tests.
+Unit tests are in Selolaskuri.Tests and it makes testing of the parameter checking and calculations easy.

 --

 There is also a Java version of this application but it is now too much behind of development of this C#/.NET/WinForms version.

 --

-Next is only in Finnish.
-Tells about the usage of the SELO calculation application.
+The following text is only in Finnish.
+There is about the usage of the Finland's SELO calculation application.

 Lasketaan shakinpelaajalle uusi vahvuusluku SELO tai PELO, ks. http://www.shakki.net/cgi-bin/selo
 - SELO on Suomen kansallinen shakin vahvuusluku, esim. https://fi.wikipedia.org/wiki/Elo-luku#Suomen_Elo